Free shipping on orders over 50€ up to 500g

 R

 Small glass beads known since the dawn of time.
-They are used in the creation of DIY costume jewelry, the realization of decorative objects, the customization of accessories or clothing.
-Their shape is very popular for weaving pearls.
+They are used to create DIY costume jewelry, decorative objects and customize accessories and clothing.
+Their shape is very popular for bead weaving.

 S